Abandoned (video game): Indefinite delay and asset leak

 On March 31, 2022, Blue Box released a statement to Twitter announcing that Abandoned: Prologue had been delayed indefinitely, with Kahraman saying that it will come out whenever it is ready.
 Following this announcement, Blue Box Game Studios deleted a number of past tweets regarding future plans of Abandoned, leading to several publications to believe development on the game has stalled, or that it had been cancelled entirely.
 Kahraman denied these claims, and said it was due to the game's concept changing, though also stating that he regretted the decision to delete the tweets.
-In May 16, 2022, some of Abandoneds assets were leaked via Reddit, showing the game's concept had changed drastically from how it was originally characterized into a political thriller.
+On May 16, 2022, some of Abandoneds assets were leaked via Reddit, showing the game's concept had changed drastically from how it was originally characterized into a political thriller.

+As of 2026, Kahraman has released no new information about the game or its development, although, in March 2026, ResetEra members discovered that his PlayStation account had recently played a game entitled Abandoned: Gospels of Blood, pointing to the development of the game, or a game titled similarly to it, still being ongoing.

 Reception

 Although highly anticipated upon its initial announcement, the lack of substantive updates surrounding Abandoneds development have led to accusations that the game is vaporware.
 In October 2021, Blue Box staff members were reported to have received increased levels of harassment, doxxing and death threats towards them as a result of "The Blue Box Conspiracy".
 The game's troubled development has been compared to that of the now-defunct 2023 video game The Day Before.